-Students choose track or domain electives from the following tracks.
-With permission of the graduate program director, students may select the special topics track to fulfill the track or domain electives requirement.
+Students choose domain electives from the following areas: analytics, information management and database technology, or web systems and integration technologies.
+With permission of the graduate program director, students may select the special topics track to fulfill this requirement.
 See the graduate program director for more information.